nrbernier/nrbernier.github.io/_projects/swiss_beers_map.md

 listed on BeerAdvocate,
 while the color gives the average ratings of them.

+Below is a graph representing 6087 Swiss beers as a function of their average ratings and their alcohol content.

+{% include_relative swiss-beers-scatter.html %}

 As a quick summary,
 first a list of 576 Swiss breweries is extracted from [this RateBeer page](https://www.ratebeer.com/breweries/switzerland/0/191/).